The last time I made ribs, it got me thinking about my best tips for cooking homemade dry rub ribs 3-2-1 style on the pellet grill or smoker.

 There are often variables not taken into consideration that can impact what time the ribs hit the table.

 Pellet grills are quite reliable but not foolproof.

-Charcoal grills and smokers are also quite reliable.
+A Charcoal grill and charcoal smokers are also quite reliable.
 But often people forget about getting the charcoal properly ignited and having the grill or smoker correctly heat soaked prior to cooking.
-This is especially true on humid days or when there is the imminent threat of rain.
+This is especially true on humid days or when there is an imminent threat of rain.

 Ribs can be wrapped tightly in foil after cooking and kept warm in a cooler stuffed with dry towels.
-The cooler and towels will keep the ribs warm for hours.
+The best part is that a cooler and towels will keep the ribs warm for hours.

 When it comes to slicing, the flip is the tip